Aiden-Peace300/FilmCritic/README.md

 ```
 - The system employs a combination of AI and data from the IMDb API to provide a unique film discovery experience, resulting in a highly personalized movie selection for the user.

-2. Watchlist Management
-- Users have the ability to curate their personalized watchlist by saving movie recommendations.
+2. Watchlist Management: Users have the ability to curate their personalized watchlist by saving movie recommendations.
 These films are then conveniently accessible from the user's profile, ensuring that users never miss a potential cinematic gem.
 Additionally, users can view detailed film information, including trailers and a list of available streaming platforms.

 ```javascript
   /**